Discussion in 'Pistons and NBA' started by TaS, Nov 30, 2006.

 I've been trying to say Battie is the weak link there but apparently he plays decent role.
 I don't get it.

+Lee, Howard is paired up with Battie a lot also.
+Everyone on the team is due to their cross over rotations.
+But you're right, Darko may have benefited early from not playing with him earlier in the season.
 It is obvious who the studs are in the NBA and you don't need +/- to figure it out.
 This stat is most useful to find the guys that are contributing in other ways like- setting screens, tipping rebounds, boxing out, avoiding turnovers, giving smart fouls, getting double teamed, playing help D, etc. Also, this stat should only be used comparitively to others on the same team.

 You would think that the great Darko would shine in situations where there is no Dwight Howard on the court to limit his touches and rebounds.
 So does this mean that if you put Darko in a postiton where he is with an inferior cast of players he won't excel.
 Seems to me that this is the type of scenario that exposes who the dominant players are.
 Stick them on the court and see what leader emerges from the bunch.
 Maybe its just me but I'm partial to the players in the league that do things like score, grab rebounds, get assists, shoot 3's, shoot a high field goal/free throw pct. etc...
 Just imagine how amazing Darko would be if his block numbers were down too!
 Then we could celebrate how good his numbers would be if players weren't so intimidated by his shot blocking prowess.
 With luck, Darko can be the first player to make the allstar team that averages 8 pts, 4 rebounds, and 1 blocked shot a game.
 A new era in basketball compensation will emerge, one where stats have no bearing on player salaries.
 Darko, the trend setter!

 Yeah, but what about guys who do The Little Things?
 Maybe that's the next escape route for the DHOF.